 BUILD YOUR OWN FORK OIL DISPLACERS

-Since tuning with oil volume is a bigger hassle than tuning by oil height, the MXA test crew makes oil displacers to aid with initial setup.
+Since tuning with oil volume is a bigger hassle than tuning by oil height, the MXA test crew makes oil displacers to aid with the initial setup.
 We cut six, 25mm-long sections of one-inch diameter, Schedule 40, PVC pipe (and slit them lengthwise).
 Then, we slip these PVC spacers on the cartridge rod (above the spring seat).
-Each PVC clip raises the oil buy 5cc (by reducing air volume).
+Each PVC clip raises the oil by 5cc (by reducing air volume).
 MXA pours 352cc of oil in each leg and then tunes the oil height, adding or subtracting PVC clips.
 Once we find the ultimate height, we remove the spacers and replace with the appropriate volume of oil–although we never get around to replacing the PVC clips.

 MEASURE THE FORK SPRINGS